Skip Navigation

 • Would pausing the motion or removing the effect entirely preserve the meaning of the content?

-• Is anyone being left behind with this decision?
+• Is anyone being left behind or left out with this decision?

-Just like planting trees, the best time to design for motion accessibility is as early as possible.
+Just like planting trees, the best time to design for motion accessibility was yesterday.
 The next best time is today.
 Your website can and should be constantly improving, and making a website better is an iterative process.
 “Launch is not the end.
 It’s the beginning of a new phase, where features and enhancements continue to be released.”

-We’ve improved accessibility on our own new openbox9 site post-launch.
-Users who have toggled their system settings to “prefers reduced motion” will see the collapsing navigation menu as always open instead of animated.
+We’ve improved accessibility on our own openbox9 site since launching the redesign in early 2023.
+For instance, users who have toggled their system settings to “prefers reduced motion” will see the collapsing navigation menu as always open instead of animated.

 Some animations with non-moving properties like opacity, color, and blur are unlikely to cause problems for users.
 Consider implementing these as the default and saving more elaborate animations for areas where the user can control the active state.